Virtual Accelerator— ONESIXONE Founders Program

 Throughout the program, you will get access to the following:

-- Access to mentors and industry experts who will coach you 1 on 1
+- Access to mentors and industry experts

 - Opportunity to pitch to group of investors during our demo day at the end of the program